zihuatanejp/gfd/README.md

 mb,err:=m5.ToMsgBlock()  // just by one line of code

-// how to get all structed data ? msgmap,err:= NewMsgMap(mb) // just by one line of code
+// how to get all structed data from a MsgBlock ? msgmap,err:= NewMsgMap(mb) // just by one line of code